ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 24. executed SQL intersect statement using intersect function to get and common rows in a table combing multiple select statements
 25. created session object using sessionmaker class, bounding to engine object to handle interacting with database
 26. facilitated associating python classes with database tables creation using declarative base, metadata attributes, and create_all() binding engine object
+27. added a single record or multiple records to a table using mapped class, declared session object, and built-in method add(), add_all() and commit()